Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Funding information

 \section{Funding information}

 F.R., G.M., L.M., M.Z., M.S. and G.G. acknowledge support by the projects PRIN2017 Quantum-2D–ID 2017Z8TS5Band PRIN 2020 QT-FLUO ID 20207ZXT4Z of the Ministry for University and Research (MIUR) of Italy.
 D.P. acknowledges the ANR–FRANCE (French National Research Agency) for its financial support of the T-ERC project ORBIFUN ANR-23-ERCS-0003-01.
-This work was partially performed within the MUSA‐Multilayered Urban Sustainability Action project, funded by the European Union‐NextGenerationEU, under the National Recovery and Resilience Plan (NRRP) Mission 4 Component 2 Investment Line 1.5: Strengthening of research structures and creation of R\&D,“innovation ecosystems” set up of “territorial leaders” in R\&D. The work by G.M. was jointly supported by Politecnico di Milano and European X-ray Free Electron Laser Facility GmbH.
+This work was partially performed within the MUSA‐Multilayered Urban Sustainability Action project, funded by the European Union‐NextGenerationEU, under the National Recovery and Resilience Plan (NRRP) Mission 4 Component 2 Investment Line 1.5: Strengthening of research structures and creation of R\&D,“innovation ecosystems” set up of “territorial leaders” in R\&D. K.W. acknowledges the support of National Science Centre in Poland under Project No. 2024/55/B/ST3/03144 and No. 2021/43/B/ST3/02166.
+The work by G.M. was jointly supported by Politecnico di Milano and European X-ray Free Electron Laser Facility GmbH.